Skip to content

 1. Resolve Dependencies Using Pre-execution Scripts

-To address this issue, you can provide pre-execution scripts to DataFlux Func.
-These scripts will run before DataFlux Func starts, allowing for the installation of necessary dependencies.
+To solve this problem, you can provide pre-execution scripts to DataFlux Func.
+These scripts will execute before DataFlux Func starts, allowing for the installation of necessary dependencies.

 The specific steps are as follows: